Expansive wins yield major hopes of future innovations. At least that’s what’s true of The Ohio State University’s Carmenton district in Columbus.

 Collaboration will not only take a high value at the IRF, but throughout the entire Carmenton innovation district in Columbus.
 Traditionally, advancements in the life sciences and biomedical industry have been hampered due to physical separation from related fields of study.
 Since the IRF offers the proximity of so many disciplines converging in common spaces at Carmenton — including engineering, physics, public health care, social work, and AI — students and researchers will have a much more integrated and comprehensive approach toward innovation.

-The Ohio State University Wexner Medical Center Outpatient Care – West Campus is also expected to be completed in 2023, and will offer comprehensive cancer care, from diagnosis to treatment through survivorship, and expand patients’ access to clinical trials.
+The Ohio State University Wexner Medical Center Outpatient Care – West Campus offers comprehensive cancer care, from diagnosis to treatment through survivorship, and expands patients’ access to clinical trials.
+The medical center also includes central Ohio’s first proton therapy treatment facility, which opened in October 2023.

 Carmenton will also capitalize on other recent investments, including those at Waterman Agricultural and Natural Resources Laboratory and the new Controlled Environment Agriculture Research Complex (CEARC).
 The CEARC and Ohio State’s agricultural researchers were integral in Ohio State’s recent award to host the terrestrial analog of the George Washington Carver Science Park, established by Voyager and its operating company Nanoracks.